-As a travel organization, networks like Pinterest, Twitter, and TikTok are platforms you should be planning to utilize in 2021.
-Each of these platforms has its own set of innovative tools to help you market to a wide variety of users in a multitude of different ways.
+As a travel organization, networks like Pinterest, Twitter, and TikTok are platforms you should be planning to utilize in 2022.
+Each of these platforms has its own set of innovative tools to help you market to a wide variety of users in many different ways.
 These secondary networks have advertising tools that are just as powerful as Facebook!
 Start regularly contributing and overlaying your marketing messages across these platforms immediately.
 You’ll be surprised by some of the results you will start seeing when you dedicate some strategic and thoughtful time to these often-overlooked networks.

 5) Organize Your Social Media Platforms with Scheduling Tools & Content Calendars